 1. Improves Communication Meeds

 Employees expect to achieve real-time information about their organization.
 In any communication or interaction, physical office spaces play a major role.

 A cozy desk area is never enough.
 The office design should allow people to work as teams.
 It should support co-creation and help share ideas without interruption.

 Let’s understand the same with examples.

 Facilities like couches, break rooms can be effective in striking a conversation.

 A conference room can make video conferencing across continents and time zones easier.

 An open office can help to break down the barriers between departments.

 Meeting rooms can turn into collaborative spaces to bring a completely new feel.

 2. Promotes Inclusion

 Workplaces are diverse by interests, gender, ethnicity, and age.
 The concept of bringing them together is the ‘universal design.'
 It is also known as “inclusive design.”

-The goal here is to include all workers in the workplace by providing everything that they look up to.
+The goal here is to include all workplace workers by providing everything they look for.
 It includes enabling everyone to access office equipment and resources.

 Examples of inclusive workplace design include features which you may experience daily.
 Some of them are as follows: